 The Practice of Forgiveness

-In Buddhist psychology, forgiveness is not presented as a moral commandment; thou shalt forgive.
-It is understood as a way to end suffering, to bring dignity and harmony to our life.
+In Buddhist psychology, forgiveness is understood as a way to end suffering, to bring dignity and harmony to our life.
 Forgiveness is fundamentally for our own sake, for our own mental health.
 It is a way to let go of the pain we carry.
 This is illustrated by the story of two ex-prisoners of war who meet after many years.
 When the first one asks, “Have you forgiven your captors yet?” the second man answers, “No, never.”
 “Well then,” the first man replies, “they still have you in prison.”

 We may still be suffering terribly from the past while those who betrayed us are on vacation.
 It is painful to hate.
 Without forgiveness we continue to perpetuate the illusion that hate can heal our pain and the pain of others.
 In forgiveness we let go and find relief in our heart.